-Home of the most famous museums in the world, venue of one of the most renowned and dreamy cuisines, and paradise in all its marvelous natural and manmade landscapes, France and its culture are among the most famous and studied on the entire planet.
-However, there is often one aspect of the culture that, however fundamental for locals, goes unnoticed.
-It is music, with its persistent and indisputable role in the social, political, artistic and historical side of the country.
+Home to some of the most famous museums in the world, venue of one of the most renowned and dreamy cuisines, and paradise of both natural and manmade landscapes, France and its culture are among the most famous and studied on the entire planet.
+However, there is one aspect of the culture that, however fundamental for locals and deeply impactful on the country’s social, political, artistic and historical life, often goes unnoticed: its music.

-Among the genres that are currently defining the “sound of France,” there is one that can’t go unnoticed: the Caribbean-imported Shatta.
+Among the genres currently shaping the “sound of France,” one stands out: the Caribbean-imported Shatta.

-Let’s start our journey to discover the sounds that characterise the different countries in the world with France and its Shatta, and the incredible singer that made it popular in North America and around the globe.
+Join us as we embark on a journey to discover the sounds that characterise the different countries around the world, starting with France, its Shatta phenomenon, and the incredible singer that made it popular in North America and worldwide.

 French Music Culture

-French music—of language and nationality—has always been captivating and charming enough to have often overcome the language barriers, landing in English-speaking countries with hits such as “Alors On Dance” and “Papaoutai” from Belgian Stromae, the unforgettable and nostalgic “Est-ce que tu m’aime?” signed GIMS, or the number 1 for football fans, the love anthem to the French team: “Ramenez la coupe à la maison.”
-And of course, we can’t forget the classic “La Vie En Rose,” which you surely have dreamily associated with your pending trip to Paris.
+French music—both in language and nationality—has long been captivating and charming, often breaking through language barriers, landing in English-speaking countries.
+Hits like “Alors On Dance” and “Papaoutai” by Belgian Stromae, the unforgettable and nostalgic “Est-ce que tu m’aimes?” by GIMS, or the football anthem “Ramenez la coupe à la maison,” have all left their mark.
+And, of course, we can’t forget the timeless classic “La Vie En Rose,” a melody that has become synonymous with dreamy visions of Paris.

-Although a good part of the French music is created on a solid basis of indie pop, strong thanks to artists such as Pomme, Clio, Zaz and his iconic “Je Veux,” there is another genre that recently shook the national music scene.
+While much of French music is rooted in the solid foundation of indie pop – thanks to iconic artists such as Pomme, Clio, Zaz and her iconic “Je Veux” – there is another genre that has recently shaken up the national music scene.
 It is called Shatta, a dancehall genre born and shaped around the culture of the Caribbeans in the Antillean Island of Martinique.

 Shatta in a Nutshell

-Shatta is a genre that’s defining the music scene way beyond the French-speaking world through its soulful, charismatic and pronounced energy.
+Shatta is a genre that, through its soulful, charismatic and pronounced energy, is defining the music scene way beyond the French-speaking world.

-It is a catchy genre, able to conquer one’s body and soul by making people dance like they couldn’t even think they could.
-Birthed through the same process that created Reggaeton and made it one of the major musical phenomena of the last 20 years, Shatta is moving in the same direction starting from its home region, the Caribbeans, reaching first the French overseas coasts, and eventually expanding into the largest clubs on the European continent.
+The genre is incredibly catchy, able to conquer one’s body and soul and make people dance in ways they never imagined.
+Born from a similar cultural and musical process that gave rise to Reggaeton—one of the major musical phenomena of the last 20 years—Shatta is charting a similar path.
+Starting from its home region, the Caribbeans, the genre first reached the French overseas coasts before expanding into the largest clubs across the European continent.

-Not to be confused with the sound of Ghanaian reggae-dancehall artist Shatta Wale, Antillean Shatta è un genere exotic—fervent, uncontrollable.
-With its unstoppable energy, Shatta is vibrant, capable of fully controlling the spirit of those who’re ready to be immersed in a surreal and otherworldly experience, getting lost in a fever dream of energy, movement and passion.
+Not to be confused with the sound of Ghanaian reggae-dancehall artist Shatta Wale, Antillean Shatta is an exotic and fervent, uncontrollable in its energy.
+With its vibrant rhythms, Shatta is capable of fully captivating and controlling the spirit of those who are ready to be immersed in a surreal and otherworldly experience, getting lost in a fever dream of energy, movement and passion.

 From the Bottom to the Stars: Origins and Rise of Shatta

-Born in the late 1990s and early 2000s in the tropical and warm Caribbean islands of Martinique and Guadeloupe, Shatta rose fast, embracing the local spirit to its core, melding together the rhythms of Jamaican dancehall, the local language (in particular Martinican Creole) and open discussions on social matters and hot themes.
+Born in the late 1990s and early 2000s in the tropical and warm Caribbean islands of Martinique and Guadeloupe, Shatta rose fast, embracing the local spirit to its core, melding together the rhythms of Jamaican dancehall, the local languages (in particular Martinican Creole) and open discussions on hot social matters.

 What is Martinican Creole?

 The language that first defined and shaped the genre was Martinican Creole, a local language originating from French.
-More specifically, Creole is a language that develops from the simplification and fusion of different languages into a new one, then fully spread among locals in a brief period of time.
+More specifically, Creole is a language that develops from the simplification and fusion of different languages into a new one, then fully spreading among locals in a brief period of time.
 In Creole, the particularity is the systematic simplification of grammar.
-In this case, Martinican Creole is a form of Antillean Creole, which embraces not only French, but also the influences of neighbouring English-dominated islands of Saint Lucia and Dominica.
+In the case of Martinican Creole, a form of Antillean Creole, not only it embraced French, but also the influenced the neighbouring English-dominated islands of Saint Lucia and Dominica.

 However, as much as Shatta revolves mainly around this language, with its warm, welcoming and catchy sound, there is no lack of English and French here and there.